Homes for Sale in Cowlitz County

 Timber and forest products (e.g. paper) have been major components of the local economy for generations and continue to generate employment opportunities.

-Cowlitz County also includes parts of the Mount St. Helens National Monument and Gifford Pinchot National Forest.
-Local roads carry loads of tourist to and from them both all year round, so tourism is another component of the local economy.
+Cowlitz County also includes parts of the Mt.
+St. Helens National Volcanic Monument (with and excellent visitor center) and Gifford Pinchot National Forest.
+Local roads carry loads of tourists to-and-from these attractions all year round, adding another component of the local economy.

 Cowlitz County, WA Resources